 The market prices for securities of biotechnology companies in general have been highly volatile and may continue to be highly volatile in the future.
 Moreover, our stock price has fluctuated frequently, and these fluctuations are often not related to our financial results.
-For the twelve months ended June 30, 2017, the 52-week range of the market price of our stock was from \$2.82 to \$9.25 per share.
+For the twelve months ended June 30, 2018, the 52-week range of the market price of our stock was from \$3.95 to \$6.67 per share.
 The following factors, in addition to other risk factors described in this section, may have a significant impact on the market price of our common stock:

-- announcements of technological innovations or new products by us or our competitors; - developments or disputes concerning patents or proprietary rights; - additional dilution through sales of our common stock or other derivative securities; - status of new or existing licensing or collaborative agreements and government contracts; - announcements relating to the status of our programs; - developments and announcements regarding new and virulent strains of influenza; - we or our partners achieving or failing to achieve development milestones; - publicity regarding actual or potential medical results relating to products under development by us or our competitors: - publicity regarding certain public health concerns for which we are or may be developing treatments; - regulatory developments in both the United States and foreign countries; - · public concern as to the safety of pharmaceutical products; - · actual or anticipated fluctuations in our operating results; - changes in financial estimates or recommendations by securities analysts; - changes in the structure of healthcare payment systems, including developments in price control legislation; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; - additions or departures of key personnel or members of our board of directors; - purchases or sales of substantial amounts of our stock by existing stockholders, including officers or directors; - · economic and other external factors or other disasters or crises; and - · period-to-period fluctuations in our financial results.
+- announcements of technological innovations or new products by us or our competitors; - developments or disputes concerning patents or proprietary rights; - · additional dilution through sales of our common stock or other derivative securities; - status of new or existing licensing or collaborative agreements and government contracts; - · announcements relating to the status of our programs; - · developments and announcements regarding new and virulent strains of influenza; - · we or our partners achieving or failing to achieve development milestones; - publicity regarding actual or potential medical results relating to products under development by us or our competitors; - publicity regarding certain public health concerns for which we are or may be developing treatments; - regulatory developments in both the United States and foreign countries; - public concern as to the safety of pharmaceutical products; - · actual or anticipated fluctuations in our operating results; - changes in financial estimates or recommendations by securities analysts; - changes in the structure of healthcare payment systems, including developments in price control legislation; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; - additions or departures of key personnel or members of our board of directors: - purchases or sales of substantial amounts of our stock by existing stockholders, including officers or directors; - · economic and other external factors or other disasters or crises; and - · period-to-period fluctuations in our financial results.

-Future sales and issuances of securities may dilute your ownership interest and cause our stock price to decline.
+Future sales and issuances of securities may dilute the ownership interests of our current stockholders and cause our stock price to decline.

 Future sales of our common stock by current stockholders into the public market could cause the market price of our stock to fall.
-As of August 31, 2017, there were 80,465,497 shares of our common stock outstanding.
+As of June 30, 2018, there were 98,927,558 shares of our common stock outstanding.
 We may from time to time issue securities in relation to a license arrangement, collaboration, merger or acquisition.
 We may also sell, for our own account, shares of common stock or other equity securities, from time to time at prices and on terms to be determined at the time of sale.

-As of August 31, 2017, there were 13,620,184 stock options and restricted stock units outstanding, 1,592,532 shares available for issuance under our Amended and Restated Stock Incentive Plan, and 330,270 shares available for issuance under our Employee Stock Purchase Plan.
+As of June 30, 2018, there were 14,236,829 stock options and restricted stock units outstanding, 328,787 shares available for issuance under our Amended and Restated Stock Incentive Plan, and 277,391 shares available for issuance under our Employee Stock Purchase Plan.
 In addition, we could also make equity compensation grants outside of our Stock Incentive Plan.
 The shares underlying existing stock options, restricted stock units and possible future stock options, stock appreciation rights and stock awards have been registered pursuant to registration statements on Form S-8.